sanpii/git-issue/README.md

 You can see the result for this repository [here](http://sanpii.github.io/git-issue).

+This command that typically used in a hook post-receive for automatically update the pages.

 ## A bug?

 Clone this repository and use *git-issue* on it.
 After creating an issue, send